 Historically, in the Flight Test community, embedded systems have had their utility constrained by limited resources.
 However, over the last few years the amount of persistent storage, working memory and processing power available to embedded devices has increased exponentially.
 This has opened up the possibility of deploying ever more complex and intelligent software-based services on to the DAUs themselves.
 This white paper describes the benefits of using value-added services and how this can be achieved without disrupting core data acquisition.

 Adding Value without Risking Reliability

 Technology has typically been constrained by the resources available in the embedded device.
-Specifically, the limited amount of working memory (i.e. RAM), persistent storage (i.e. disk space) and processing power (both the number of cores and clock speed) has prevented more complex software in particular from being deployed in DAUs.
-This was not so much an issue when the volume of data acquired in a flight test was small but modern Ethernet based system on large aircraft can now acquire many gigabytes of data during a test flight.
+Specifically, the limited amount of working memory (i.e. RAM), persistent storage (i.e. disk space) and processing power (both the number of cores and clock speed) have prevented more complex software in particular from being deployed in DAUs.
+This was not so much an issue when the volume of data acquired in a flight test was small but modern Ethernet-based systems on large aircraft can now acquire many gigabytes of data during a test flight.